CastielWong/MVP/Python/Packaging/README.md

 ### Local

-To quickly test whether the configuration of "setup.py" is correct, simply run `pip install .` under this root project directory.
+To quickly test whether the configuration of "setup.py" is correct, simply run `pip install -e .` under this root project directory.

+To install extra needed packages specified, run `pip install ".[extra]"` (double quote is recommended in case some other shells like zsh fail to recognize).

 ### Remote